patrickbwarren/transam-triton/TRIMCC.md

 ### Receiver (`tridat.c`)
 ```
-Receive Triton RS-232 data from /dev/ttyS0
+Receive Triton RS-232 data from a serial device
-./tridat [-o file]
+./tridat [-o binary_file] serial_device
--o <file>: write the byte stream in binary to a file
+-o <binary_file>: capture the byte stream in a binary file
+the serial device should be specified, for example /dev/ttyS0
 ```
 For `tridat` the default is to receive and print bytes from a physically-connected Triton using the (default) serial port